Using the Chemistry Link to Health: Elements Essential to Health,... | Channels for Pearson+

 Here are the essential concepts you must grasp in order to answer the question correctly.

-Macrominerals are essential minerals that the body requires in larger amounts, typically more than 100 milligrams per day.
-They play crucial roles in various physiological functions, including bone health, muscle function, and nerve transmission.
-Common macrominerals include calcium, potassium, magnesium, sodium, and phosphorus, each contributing to vital processes in maintaining overall health.
+Microminerals, also known as trace minerals, are essential nutrients required by the body in small amounts, typically less than 100 milligrams per day.
+They play crucial roles in various physiological functions, including enzyme activity, hormone production, and maintaining overall health.
+Common examples include iron, zinc, copper, and selenium, which are vital for processes such as oxygen transport and immune function.

 Recommended video: